 Having frozen muffin batter in your freezer ensures you can have freshly baked muffins any time you please.

-By freezing the muffin batter in paper liners, it makes your job easier.
-It’s so much easier to just simply take out the paper liner and bake it.
+Always freeze muffin batter inside paper liners.
+Doing this makes it much easier to simply take out the paper liner and bake when you’re ready.

 Muffins to Freeze

 Now you know how to freeze muffins, so all that’s left is to leave you with some of the BEST freezer-friendly muffin recipes.
 Here are my favorites:

 - Easy Blueberry Muffins

 I could go on and on because my family absolutely LOVES muffins, but I’ll stop there so you can start making some delicious muffins and freezing them for your next busy morning.